sharedstreets/sharedstreets-ref-system/README.md

 #### How does SharedStreets relate to OSMLR v1.x?

 OSMLR v1.x was developed to support OpenTraffic under contract from the World Bank.
-SharedStreets is the continuation of this work as part of the Open Transport Parntership.
+SharedStreets is the continuation of this work as part of the Open Transport Partnership.
 The SharedStreets Referencing system is effectively "OSMLR v2.0" but drops the OSMLR name as it intends to support broad range of map data formats including, but not limited to, OpenStreetMap.

 SharedStreets also addresses two problems in the OSMLR v1.x implementation: